Mayan for Ts'ulo'ob

 We can imagine how this last word may have caused some basic cultural misunderstandings between the Spaniards and Mayans.
 When you hear a Mayan actually pronounce ma’alo’ob, it sounds like the Spanish word malo, which of course means “bad”.

 Until recently, the first language of most Yucatecos was Mayan, but this has changed with a younger generation whose lives include satellite television, shopping malls and the cineplex.
 To speak Mayan in this modern setting is to invite social stigma.
 The Yucatan State Government recognizes the importance of the Mayan culture, both economically and socially, and has many programs and events designed to promote and encourage Mayan traditions.
 One such organization is called INDEMAYA, which in English stands for Yucatan State Institute for the Development of the Mayan Culture.
 Among other activities, this organization sponsors an annual contest for the best music compositions with lyrics in the Yucatec Mayan language.
-You can hear a sample of these on our Music page, but you can hear the entire two CD collection at their website.
-And there’s more to come: the 2006 competition is being held now, with winners to be announced early next year.
+You can hear a sample of these on our Music page.

 There are also several radio stations and a television station called TreceTV (channel 13) that feature telenovelas and variety shows at least partially spoken in Mayan.
 TreceTV also airs what is probably the most popular entertainment based on Mayan culture, a cartoon called La Gruta del Aluxe.
-Meanwhile, an entire Hollywood epic produced by Mel Gibson, called Apocalypto, will soon arrive at the cineplex with dialog spoken entirely in Yucatec Mayan.
+Apocalypto, a movie directed by Mel Gibson, features dialogue spoken entirely in Yucatec Mayan.

 Now that you know enough to pronounce the last word in the title of this article, you probably want to know what it means.
 Most times it is translated as “strangers”, but it literally means “those who are not us”.
 It's the nearest thing in Mayan for the word “gringos”.